 Sober curious & mindful drinking at home during Covid-19

-Communities nationwide are adapting their way of life to play a role in slowing the spread of Covid-19 (coronoavirus) in Ireland.
-Part of this is that our home is now far more than a much-loved private oasis to spend time with family or unwind after a long day.
+Communities nationwide have adapted their way of life to play a role in slowing the spread of Covid-19 (coronoavirus) in Ireland.
+Part of this is has been that our home is now far more than a much-loved private oasis to spend time with family or unwind after a long day.
 It’s where we work, eat, drink, socialise, learn, exercise, shop, play and sleep.
 It’s also where new habits and routines are being formed, some healthy and others less so.

 BE SOBER CURIOUS

 - It may not surprise you that in Ireland, drinking is typically driven by social motivations which can make it difficult for anyone who makes the choice not to drink alcohol.
 In this time of physical distancing, where social occasions in the traditional sense are on hold, we have an opportunity to think about where and if alcohol fits in our life.
 Even if you’re not quite ready to say goodbye to alcohol altogether, taking a break from alcohol is one of the best things you can do for your health.